DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-2-mentor-materials.md

 ### Praise, probe and set precise actions

-The following practise should be focused around the outcomes of the probe and precise actions, so that it is specific to your teacher’s developmental needs.
+The following practise should be focused around the outcomes of the probe and precise actions, so that it is specific to your teacher's developmental needs.
 However, below are some practise ideas based on the online study content to support you if needed.

 ### Plan and practice ideas